Archive for Is My Blog Burning?

 2/3 cup white chocolate chips

-1. Preheat the oven 300 degrees F. Line the baking sheet with parchment paper or greased foil.
+1. Preheat the oven to 300 degrees F. Line the baking sheet with greased foil.

 2. Place the flour, baking soda, salt, and tea leaves in a small bowl.
 Stir with a whisk to combine.
 Set aside.

-3. In a medium mixing bowl, beat the eggs with the sugar, vanilla and brewed tea until well combined.
+3. In a medium bowl, beat the eggs with the sugar, vanilla, and brewed tea until well combined.
 Beat in the flour just until combined.
 Stir in the nuts and white chocolate chips.
-Mixture will be thick and sticky.
+The mixture will be thick and sticky.

-4. Use a large spoon to scoop batter onto the baking sheet, dividing it evenly into 3 long skinny rope-shape loaves, each 12 inches long, or 2 loaves 16 to 17 inches long, depending on your baking sheet.
-Loaves must be 2 1/2 inches apart.
-This will be a slightly messy process.
-Use the back of the spoon or a spatula to even up the ropes of batter and neaten the edges.
+4. Use a large spoon to scoop the batter onto the baking sheet, dividing it evenly into 3 long, skinny, rope-shape loaves, each one foot long, or 2 loaves 16 to 17 inches long, depending on your baking sheet.
+The loaves must be 2 1/2 inches apart.
+You’ll get slightly messy.
+Use the back of the spoon or a spatula to even up the “loaves” and neaten the edges.
 Bake for 35 minutes.
-Remove from oven and cool loaves 10 minutes on the pan.
+Remove from oven and cool for 10 minutes on the pan.
 Leave the oven turned on.

-5. Carefully peel the loaves from the parchment paper and remove them to a bread board.
-Use a sharp serrated knife to slice the loaves on the diagonal into 1/2-inch slices.
-Arrange the slices directly on the oven racks Bake for 20 to 25 minutes, or until the cookies are crisp and dry.
+5. Carefully peel the loaves from the foil and transfer them to a cutting board.
+Use a sharp serrated knife to slice the loaves diagonally into 1/2-inch slices.
+Arrange the slices directly on the oven racks.
+Bake for 20 to 25 minutes, or until the cookies are crisp and dry.
 Or arrange the cookies on 2 baking sheets.
 Bake for 12 minutes, rotating the sheets from top to bottom and back to front about halfway through the baking time.
 Turn cookies over and bake for 12 to 15 minutes, rotating sheets as before.

-6. Cool biscotti completely on racks before stacking or storing.
+6. Cool biscotti completely before storing.
 They become more tender about 2 or 3 days stored in an airtight container.
-Keeps for several weeks.
+They keep for several weeks.

 Notes: